abdulghani/blissful-ignorance/notes.md

 time feels eternal from our view, waiting for cosmic cascade or infinite diffusion

-it's not that clock doesn't turn it's that particles are compressed in a higher density locus-gravity
+it's not that clock doesn't tick it's that particles are compressed in a higher density locus-gravity